zzdroide/tamborgcont/Readme.md

 sudo su - borg

 # Either create a new repo:
-borg rcreate --encryption=repokey-blake2-chacha20-poly1305
+borg init --encryption=repokey
-borg key export -  # Send the key to an email to self
+borg key export  # Send the key to an email to self

 # Or restore it to $HOME/TAM.